caido-community/create-plugin/templates/no-frontend/README.md

-# Vanilla JS Frontend Template
+# No Frontend Template

-This template should be used as a starting point for creating a new plugin with a vanilla JS frontend.
+This template should be used as a starting point for creating a new plugin with no frontend.

 ## Features